Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 When I talk about it,

-It sounds ridiculous,
+It sounds ridiculous.

-We can laugh,
+We can laugh.

 But how much of the time are we trying to do that?

-So how much of our life is a kind of a continuous sort of restless sort of manipulation of things either externally or in our own minds so that we feel okay about ourselves?
+So how much of our life is a kind of a continuous sort of restless sort of manipulation of things either externally or in our own minds so that we feel okay about ourselves.

 When we don't feel okay,

-The kind of movement to try to make ourselves feel okay.
+It's a kind of movement to try to make ourselves feel okay.

-It's kind of an interesting little image,
+Kind of interesting little image.

-At Chithurst years ago I remember we used to have a cat called Babu and those of you who have had cats will know that cats have a tremendous dignity.
+And those of you who have had cats will know that cats have a tremendous dignity.

-They're cool,
+They're cool.

-Cats are cool.
+Cops are cool.

 They get up and they walk away as if nothing had happened.

-Well I hope nobody noticed that,
+I hope nobody noticed that.

 Cool.